holoviz/hvplot/doc/roadmap.md

     - The API should be fully and automatically documented, see for example how [Plotly](https://plotly.com/python-api-reference/generated/plotly.express.line) and [Pandas](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.plot.line.html) document their `line` function.
     - The plot methods should be documented with many more examples, Plotly again does this in a great way, collecting on a [single page many examples](https://plotly.com/python/line-charts/) which allow the user to quickly find.
 These examples should be automatically built for the three supported plotting backends (Bokeh, Matplotlib, Plotly).
     - The style options should all be documented automatically, for each plotting backend.
-2. hvPlot users very often come from another library (Pandas, GeoPandas, Xarray, Polars, etc.), the documentation should guide them better and help them to migrate:
+2. hvPlot users very often come from another library (Pandas, GeoPandas, Xarray, Polars, etc.), and the documentation should guide them better and help them to migrate:
     - Dedicated entry points should be created for these users, in the form of tutorials.
     - The landing page should point them to these tutorials.
-3. An advanced plotting tutorial should be created, that users would follow once they have completed the Getting Started and/or Migration tutorials, to deepen their understanding of hvPlot.
+3. An advanced plotting tutorial should be created, which users would follow once they have completed the Getting Started and/or Migration tutorials, to deepen their understanding of hvPlot.
 4. hvPlot is not just a plotting library, it is a platform for advanced data analysis through visualization.
 Some of the more advanced concepts, such as the processing done by Datashader, should be explained in a new top-level *Explanation* section.
-5. The previous tasks should often need to reuse content from the *User Guides*, once they are completed it should appear more clearly how to re-structure them.
+5. The previous tasks should often need to reuse content from the *User Guides*.
+Once they are completed it should appear more clearly how to re-structure them.

 ## 2. Streamline the developer experience